 Make sure you’re fully versed in the regulations applicable to your subscribers and follow them in your email marketing.
 This extends outside the scope of just your campaigns, to how you collect subscribers, how you communicate with them, and how you process their data.

 Other ways you can avoid spam complaints include:

 Regularly cleaning your subscriber list is a must for improving email deliverability.
 Even better, using an API to verify subscribers automatically as they sign up is the best way to keep your list in tip-top condition.

 Spam traps are bad news.
 It shows you’re tied up in sketchy practices or didn’t scrub your subscriber list properly.
 Both spam traps and bounces can be filtered out by regularly cleaning up your list with a tool like MailerCheck.

-Lastly, try to send your email campaigns consistently and evenly distributed.
+Start by sending small batches of emails to engaged users and build up your sending activity gradually.
+Then try to send your email campaigns consistently and evenly distributed.
 Of course, there will be times that your email volume will spike (due to holidays or sale seasons), but try to settle into an email cadence that’s ideal for you.

 What you may not know is that ESPs use shared IP pools for all their users.
 This means that all senders with the same IP contribute to the email deliverability score.
 For most senders, this is beneficial, as they can profit from other people’s reputations (and need to worry less about consistent sending and regular list cleaning).

 However, if you’re a high-volume sender and want to be in total control, it’s best to use a dedicated IP address.
 This means your IP reputation belongs to you and you alone.
 These IPs are perfect for senders who email corporate domains that are required to whitelist your IP before sending them emails regularly.